-The parade on February 2nd starts from Charing Cross Road and goes all the way through Shaftesbury Avenue into Chinatown.
+The parade usually starts from Charing Cross Road and goes all the way through Shaftesbury Avenue into Chinatown.
 There is no entry fee for the parade or celebrations on Trafalgar Square, and the parade will start at 11:00 in the morning and run through to 16:30 in the afternoon.
 If you want to get a good spot, please ensure to get there early as it is a very popular parade and it gets busy!
 This is also a good thing to keep in mind if you're traveling down to the celebrations with children.

 The main stage for performances is in Trafalgar Square, while other stages can be found on Shaftesbury Avenue and on Charing Cross Road.
-Trafalgar Square celebrations will kick off with ceremony to give thanks to sponsors and the community, as well as firecrackers and a Lion's dance ceremony which is always incredible to watch as it takes so many performers to work closely together.
+Trafalgar Square celebrations will kick off with a ceremony to give thanks to sponsors and the community, as well as firecrackers and a Lion's dance ceremony which is always incredible to watch as it takes so many performers to work closely together.